-Even in the depths of a very dark and damp winter, we can still manage a smile as we look back on the year that’s been in Stillwater Communications.
+Even in the depths of a very dark and damp winter, we can still manage a smile as we look back on the last year at Stillwater Communications.
 Over the past 10 years we’ve worked with exceptional people and companies whose stories and expertise continue to excite us.
-This year in particular we found ourselves working with more and more Irish and international start-ups as well as leading Irish female business owners.
+This year in particular we found ourselves working with more Irish and international start-ups as well as leading Irish female business owners.

 It’s all about the start-ups